 Aniston is obsessed with Play-Doh at the moment.
 We’ve had plenty of fun with a few of the kits you can buy, but I’m not a fan of the way it smells and the residue it leaves on your fingers.
 Plus Aniston LOVES to get up on the counter and cook with me.
-I found a Homemade Gingerbread Play Dough recipe that we really love.
+I’ve come up with a Homemade Gingerbread Play Dough recipe that we really love.
 Yes, it’s a little Christmas-sy but I plan to use this recipe year round.
 It smells delicious, is quick to mix up and you most likely have the items already at home to make it.
 There is no heat involved so Aniston can dig right in and get her hands

 Homemade Gingerbread Play Dough